-- (3) The PPR contributes to the NFP/PO's preparation of the combined Strategic and Annual Programme Report which is submitted to the FMO. - (4) The PPR is intended to give a snapshot on the progress (physical and financial) and any risks or issues needing mitigation and/or resolution.
-The report might also be used as a basis for discussion during the meetings of the MPSC mentioned above. - (5) The co-ordinating cells (DPI) within the Line Ministries shall validate the PPRs before they are submitted to the NFP/PO (and/or to MPSC if applicable).
-The NFP/PO (or MPSC) may request clarifications on the report.
+- (1) Periodically throughout the implementation of a project, the NFP shall request the PP to compile a PPR (refer to template at Annex 8).
+The report is to be submitted to the NFP not later than a month from the date of the NFP's request to the PP. - (2) The PPR contributes to the NFP's preparation of the combined Strategic and Annual Programme Report which is submitted to the FMO. - (3) The PPR is intended to give a snapshot on the progress (physical and financial) and any risks or issues needing mitigation and/or resolution. - (4) The co-ordinating cells (DPDPI) within the Line Ministries shall validate the PPRs before they are submitted to the NFP.
+The NFP may request clarifications on the report.
 It is important that the PP and the Ministry ensure that any data is validated as errors could lead to financial recoveries on the project.